e271828e/Flight.jl/prototypes/kernel/README.md

 a method to the global `h_x`: it binds a *new local function* of that name.
-Calls inside the block see it and look fine; the global generic function the build dispatches on is untouched, so `build` sees a component that declares nothing at all and proceeds silently.
+Calls inside the block see it and look fine; the global generic function the build dispatches on is untouched, so `build` sees a component that declares nothing at all.
 Ordinary top-level definitions — the script, module and notebook-cell cases — are unaffected. `check.jl` defines its malformed test components at top level for exactly this reason.